Joplin tornado: Rating dispute

+According to a detailed damage survey by Timothy Marshall, a majority of houses were destroyed at winds of EF2-3 strength.
+However, he identified 22 well anchored houses which were assigned EF5 ratings.

 Response

 Immediately following the disaster, emergency responders were deployed within and to the city to undertake search and rescue efforts.
-Governor Jay Nixon declared a state of emergency for the Joplin area shortly after the tornado hit, and ordered Missouri National Guard troops to the city.
+Then Governor Jay Nixon declared a state of emergency for the Joplin area shortly after the tornado hit, and ordered Missouri National Guard troops to the city.
 By May 23, Missouri Task Force One (consisting of 85 personnel, four dogs, and heavy equipment) arrived and began searching for missing persons.
 Five heavy rescue teams were also sent to the city a day later.
 Within two days, numerous agencies arrived to assist residents in the recovery process.
 The National Guard deployed 191 personnel and placed 2,000 more on standby to be deployed if needed.
 In addition, the Missouri State Highway Patrol provided 180 troopers to assist the Joplin Police Department and other local agencies with law enforcement, rescue, and recovery efforts that also included the deployment of five ambulance strike teams, and a total of 25 ambulances in the affected area on May 24 as well over 75 Marines from the Ft.
 Leonard Wood Army base.
 Due to the severe damage caused by the tornado, the traveling Piccadilly Circus was unable to perform as scheduled.
 As a result, the circus employees brought their two adult elephants to help drag damaged automobiles and other heavy debris out of the streets.

+Despite the destruction, two Waffle House locations in Joplin remained open following the tornado.
+This led Federal Emergency Management Agency Administrator Craig Fugate to develop the concept of the Waffle House Index for measuring disaster impact.

 In May 2012, the Missouri National Guard released documents showing that four soldiers looted consumer electronics from a ruined Walmart during efforts to locate survivors the day after the tornado.
 According to the investigative memo, they believed the merchandise was going to be destroyed.
 All four soldiers were demoted and had letters of reprimand placed in their personnel files, but were never prosecuted, though many civilian looters were.